 - area freedom or fruit treatment (such as methyl bromide fumigation or irradiation) for spotted wing drosophila

-- area freedom or a systems approach approved by the Australian Government Department of Agriculture and Water Resources for angular leaf spot.
+- area freedom or a systems approach approved by our department for angular leaf spot.

 Meeting Australia's food laws

 All food sold in Australia must satisfy Australia’s food laws.
 Australian law requires that all food, including imported fresh fruit, meets the standards set out in the